Art and Design

 Art schemes of work are structured to develop confidence and basic ability sequentially from one-year group to the next.
 For example, the more traditional aspects of art such as drawing starts with basic shape and line drawing in Year 7, working towards tones and shading in Year 8, through to three-dimensional realism in Year 9 leading to GCSE advanced drawing skills.

-We actively encourage creativity and individuality from all students to make more personal decisions about the content of their work and to develop not only their ‘skills’, but also their level of personal response to the topics, leading to GCSE level thinking and individuality.
+We actively encourage creativity and individuality from all pupils to make more personal decisions about the content of their work and to develop not only their ‘skills’, but also their level of personal response to the topics, leading to GCSE level thinking and individuality.

 All schemes of work are inclusive of local and international cultural aspects and how art can be used to reflect these aspects.
 An example is local architecture as a comparison as to how international artists reflect their own environments in art, or how Native American culture uses shapes and symbols in a similar way to that of Islamic art.